 Operating a domiciliary account isn’t a pass to carry out questionable transactions online.

 In fact, Nigeria’s apex bank monitors every inflow into every account in Nigeria, most especially when it’s foreign currencies and any commercial bank is mandated to report questionable transactions to the CBN.

 However, does the bank operate a flexible policy in accordance with CBN?
-Or does it operate for its own interest by jeopardizing customer’s interest?
+Or does it operate for its own interest by jeopardizing the customer’s interests?

 Intuitive banking app

 We all talk about Financial Technology, banking app is one of the tools that complement that drive.

 If a bank doesn’t give you the freedom to carry out every transaction on the app, then something is wrong.

 The aggregate views of those who spoke to us plus the seven factors listed above, there are five best in Nigeria with a domiciliary account, they are:

 - GT Bank